A. Pillar 3 Disclosure

 Total Available Capital after Deductions

-The LLP is a relatively small firm with a simple operational infrastructure.
-The LLP’s market risk is mainly limited to foreign exchange risk on its foreign currency cash balances.
-In addition, the LLP is subject to credit risk on management and performance fees receivable from the Funds.
-The LLP follows the standardised approach to market risk and the simplified standard approach to credit risk.
-The LLP is subject to the Fixed Overhead Requirement and is not required to calculate operational risk capital though it considers this as part of its process to identify the level of risk based capital required
+Polygon is a relatively small firm with a simple operational infrastructure.
+Polygon’s market risk is mainly limited to foreign exchange risk on its foreign currency cash balances.
+In addition, Polygon is subject to credit risk on management and performance fees receivable from affiliates.
+Polygon follows the standardised approach to market risk and the simplified standard approach to credit risk.
+Polygon is subject to the Fixed Overhead Requirement and is not required to calculate operational risk capital though it considers this as part of its process to identify the level of risk-based capital required

 Polygon is a BIPRU firm for the purposes of the FCA’s capital requirements rules and, as such, its minimum capital requirement is the greatest of:

-The LLP’s capital requirements for regulatory purposes as at the year ended 31 December 2017 is summarised as follows:
+Polygon’s capital requirements for regulatory purposes as at the year ended 31 December 2018 is summarised as follows:

 Base capital requirement